A combined GDM--ELLAM--MMOC scheme for advection dominated PDEs

-For the GDM--ELLAM, all cells are traced backward.
-Hence, the cells $K$ for which $|F_{-\dtDisc}(K)|$ cannot be determined exactly are: the production cells, and the cells $K \neq C_+$ that trace into the injection cells (fully or partially).
-We thus formulate an approximate local volume constraint for the cells $K \neq C_+$ that trace into the injection cells.
-Due to Liouville's Theorem, the exact volume of the traceback region of an injection cell $C_+$ is deduced to be $|F_{-\dtDisc}(C_+)|= e^{-\alpha}|C_+|$, where
+For the GDM--ELLAM, all cells are tracked backward.
+Hence, the cells $K$ for which $|F_{-\dtDisc}(K)|$ cannot be determined exactly are: the production cells, and the cells $K \neq C_+$ that track into the injection cells (fully or partially).
+We thus formulate an approximate local volume constraint for the cells $K \neq C_+$ that track into the injection cells.
+Due to Liouville's Theorem, the exact volume of the traceback region of an injection cell $C_+$ is deduced to be $|F_{-\dtDisc}(C_+)|_\phi= e^{-\beta}|C_+|_\phi$, where

-We compute an approximate trace forward region $\widetilde{C}_+$ of $C_+$ by forming a polygon with vertices and edge points of $C_+$ traced forward in time.
-In practice, compared to the other cells $K$ in the mesh, we trace more points along the edges of $C_+$ in order to obtain a good enough approximation of $\widetilde{C}_+$.
-In particular, if, on average, $n$ points are traced along the edges of a cell $K \in \mesh$, then we found that $4n+1$ is an appropriate number of points to trace along the edges of $C_+$.
-We then set the approximate local volume constraint for the cells $K\neq C_+$ that trace into $C_+$ to be
+We compute an approximate trace-forward region $\widetilde{C}_+$ of $C_+$ by forming a polygon with vertices and edge points of $C_+$ tracked forward in time.
+In practice, compared to the other cells $K$ in the mesh, we track more points along the edges of $C_+$ in order to obtain a good enough approximation of $\widetilde{C}_+$.
+In particular, if, on average, $n$ points are tracked along the edges of a cell $K \in \mesh$, then we found that $4n+1$ is an appropriate number of points to track along the edges of $C_+$.
+We then set the approximate local volume constraint for the cells $K\neq C_+$ that track into $C_+$ to be

-Essentially, \eqref{eq:approx-loc-vol-cons} may be interpreted in the following manner: the region $|K\cap \widetilde{C}_+|$ is the part of $K$ that is expected to trace back into the injection cell $C_+$.
-Hence, since the other part of $K$ stays in the divergence free region, its volume $|K| - |K\cap \widetilde{C}_+|$ remains unchanged.
-The changed volume is then approximated as a ratio of the part in $C_+$ that will be traced out of itself (i.e. $(1-e^{-\alpha}) |C_+|$).
+Essentially, \eqref{eq:approx-loc-vol-cons} may be interpreted in the following manner: the region $K\cap \widetilde{C}_+$ is the part of $K$ that is expected to track back into the injection cell $C_+$.
+Hence, since the other part of $K$ stays in the divergence free region, its volume $|K|_\phi - |K\cap \widetilde{C}_+|_\phi$ remains unchanged.
+The changed volume is then approximated as a ratio of the part in $C_+$ that will be tracked out of itself (i.e. $(1-e^{-\beta}) |C_+|_\phi$).